millahagg/millahagg.github.io/_pages/about.md

   - /about.html
 ---

-I am a 5th year PhD student at the University of Helsinki and the [Helsinki Graduate School of Economics](https://www.helsinkigse.fi/), under the supervision of Otto Toivanen and Torsten Santavirta.
+I am a 5th year PhD student at the University of Helsinki and the [Helsinki Graduate School of Economics](https://www.helsinkigse.fi/), under the supervision of [Otto Toivanen](https://aalto-econ.fi/toivanen/).
 I work on industrial organization and health economics.
 Most of my current research is focused on pharmaceutical markets: I study entry, mergers and acquisitions as well as firm, patient and physician behaviour in these markets.

 **I will be on the 2025/2026 job market.**